Alternative titles for this job

-- usually work regular business hours, but may work weekends and be on call
+- usually work regular business hours, but may work weekends, public holidays, or be on call

-- work at building sites, existing buildings, power stations and substations
+- may work at construction sites or in buildings, power generation stations or substations

-- sometimes work at heights or in small enclosed areas, and in conditions that may be noisy, dirty, dusty, and hazardous
+- may work at heights and in enclosed, noisy, dirty, dusty, or hazardous conditions

 What's the job really like?

 From stonemasonry to electricity